hihimamuLab/nvim/README.md

 # Usage

-**Attention⚠**: t is recommended that pacman be up-to-date prior to installation⚡️.
+**Attention⚠**: it is recommended that pacman be up-to-date prior to installation⚡️.

 `sudo pacman -Syu`